Big-Life-Lab/PHES-ODM/README.md

-# Ottawa Wastewater Surveillance Data Model (Ottawa Data Model (ODM))
+# Ottawa Data Model (ODM) for Wastewater-Based Surveillance

-This repository contains Ottawa Wastewater Surveillance Data Model (Ottawa Data Model (ODM)).

-Plots using Ottawa data can be found at: [613covid.ca](https://613covid.ca/wastewater).
-Plots for other municipalities using the ODM include [London, Ontario](https://613covid.ca), [Kingston, Ontario](), [Montreal](), and [Québec City]().
-Programs that use the ODM include the Canada's National Microbology Laboratory, Ontario's Wastewater Intiative by the Ministry of Environment, Conservation, and Parks, and the CELO program.
+## Description

-The ODM includes:
+This repository includes:

-- a data dictionary and metadata for 156 variables within eight tables.
-French and English supported;
+- A relational **dictionary** that captures wastewater based surveillance data and metadata.
+It consists of 150+ variables categorized in 8 tables.
+Both English and French versions are supported;
-- docuementation describing how to use the model;
+- **Documentation** describing how to use the data model;
-- Excel templates for entering data;
-- database generation (SQLlite).

-Working group members maintain other repositories with tools that use the OMD, including:

-- [data visualization](https://github.com/Big-Life-Lab/Ottawa-COVID-Projection).
-- methods to convert Excel tables that are not in [ODM format into ODM data frame](https://github.com/jeandavidt/ODM-Import).

-Work-in-progress:

-- validation, data cleaning and data transformation;
-- data visualization;
-- data modelling.

-See [roadmap](roadmap.md) for future plans.
+- **Template files** that can be used to record data in the ODM format;
+- **Scripts** to set up a relational database according to the ODM schema.

+## Background
+Wastewater-based surveillance (WBS) of SARS-CoV-2 is developing and expanding rapidly during the current COVID-19 pandemic.
+WBS has demonstrated itself as valuable public health tool with an increasing number of municipalities that have identified new SARS-CoV-2 transmission using wastewater testing prior to clinical testing.
+Wastewater testing has also identified new surges and waves that has informed early public health response.
+Internationally, there are over 2000 testing sites in over 50 countries.

+WBS has a history informing public health action through its use to monitor health threats such as polio, antimicrobial resistance, as well as illicit drugs, among others.
+However, as a surveillance tool for pandemic purposes, the program is relatively new and there are implementation gaps.
+Currently, there is little to no controlled vocabulary on how WBS results should ideally be reported.
+Hence, the idea of a WBS data model that captures all relevant fields that should ideally be reported on when sharing WBS data.

+The ODM strives to improve wastewater surveillance through the development of an open data structure, including metadata and vocabulary.
+OMD operates under the guidance of an international [steering committee](https://github.com/Big-Life-Lab/covid-19-wastewater/wiki).
+Working groups can be ongoing or created to address specific tasks and projects.
+Note that we adhere to the [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/) with recognition of benefit from a common data structure, including metadata and vocabulary.

-# Metadata and data dictionary
+## Data and metadata dictionary

 See [metadata](metadata_en.md) for variable names and definitions.
 Cliquez [ici](metadata_fr.md) pour la version française.

 ## Collaborate

-The ODM strives to improve wastewater surveillance through the development of an open data structure, including metadata and vocabulary.
-OMD operates under the guidance of an international [steering committee](https://github.com/Big-Life-Lab/covid-19-wastewater/wiki).
-Working groups can be ongoing or created to address specific tasks and projects.

-We adhere to the [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/) with recognition of benefit from a common data structure, including metadata and vocabulary.

 Issues, suggestions and pull requests are welcomed.
 See [contributing](CONTRIBUTING.md) for more information.
-See [GH issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues) or email [dmanuel\@ohri.ca](mailto:dmanuel@ohri.ca), [howard.swerdfeger\@canada.ca](mailto:howard.swerdfeger@canada.ca).
+See [GH issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues) or email [dmanuel\@ohri.ca](mailto:dmanuel@ohri.ca).

 Follow the [`dev`](https://github.com/Big-Life-Lab/covid-19-wastewater/tree/dev) branch for upcoming changes.
 Also follow version changes in [issues](https://github.com/Big-Life-Lab/covid-19-wastewater/issues), [discussions](https://github.com/Big-Life-Lab/covid-19-wastewater/discussions), and [projects](%3Chttps://github.com/Big-Life-Lab/covid-19-wastewater/projects).

+## Application

+So far a number of Canadian institutes have adopted the ODM to structure SARS-CoV-2 WBS data.
+Programs that use the ODM include Canada's National Microbiology Laboratory (NML), Ontario's Wastewater Initiative by the Ministry of Environment, Conservation, and Parks (MECP), uOttawa, le Centre québécois de recherche sur la gestion de l'eau, Université Laval.

+A dashboard using the Ottawa data can be found at: [613covid.ca](https://613covid.ca/wastewater).
+The [CentrEau](https://www.centreau.ulaval.ca/covid/) webpage host the dashboard for the province of Québec.

+## Work-in-progress

+- data validation;
+- data cleaning and data transformation;
+- data visualization;
+- data modelling;

+See [roadmap](roadmap.md) for more details.

+## Additional tools

+Working group members maintain other repositories with tools that use the OMD, including:

+- [data visualization](https://github.com/Big-Life-Lab/Ottawa-COVID-Projection).
+- methods to convert Excel tables that are not in [ODM format into ODM data frame](https://github.com/jeandavidt/ODM-Import).

 ## License